Sunday, July 25, 2021

 2. What was special about Shardashram Vidyamandir in Mumbai?

-3. What was the opportunity that transformed the life of Sachin?
+3. What was the opportunity that transformed Sachin's life?

-Achrekar agreed to join Sachin in his summer camp.
-This opportunity transformed the life of
+Achrekar agreed to train Sachin in his summer camp.

 4. What sort of conversations did Ajit and Sachin have while travelling?